Sunjaree/Sunjaree/README.md

 <p align="justify">
-Hi, I am a recent graduate in Computer Science and Engineering from North South University.
-I am currently working as a research assistant at the Cyber-Physical Systems Research Lab of North South University.
+Hi, I graduated from North South University with a degree in computer science and engineering.
+I worked as a research assistant at the Cyber-Physical Systems Research Lab of North South University.
 Throughout my academic journey, I have gained expertise in various programming languages such as C, C++, Python, and Java.
 Additionally, I have a strong foundation in the fields of Problem Solving, Deep Learning, Machine Learning, and Natural Language Processing.
 I am passionate about applying my skills and knowledge to real-world challenges and contributing to meaningful research and development projects.
-I am eager to explore opportunities where I can utilize my expertise to make valuable contributions in areas such as deep learning, natural Language Processing, and software development.
 </p>